Stuart Fairchild Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 24th-ranked team ERA across all league pitching staffs (4.68).
+- The Red Sox's 4.75 team ERA ranks 25th among all league pitching staffs.

-- Red Sox pitchers combine to allow the fourth-most home runs in baseball (75 total, 1.4 per game).
+- Red Sox pitchers combine to allow the third-most home runs in baseball (76 total, 1.4 per game).

-- Bello makes the start for the Red Sox, his eighth of the season.
-He is 3-2 with a 4.08 ERA and 37 strikeouts through 35 1/3 innings pitched.
+- Paxton (1-1 with a 5.14 ERA and 19 strikeouts in 14 2/3 innings pitched) makes the start for the Red Sox, his fourth of the season.

-- The righty last appeared on Wednesday against the Los Angeles Angels, when he went seven innings, allowing two earned runs while giving up six hits.
+- The lefty's most recent appearance came on Thursday against the Los Angeles Angels, when he threw three innings, surrendering five earned runs while allowing four hits.

-- The 24-year-old has amassed an ERA of 4.08, with 9.4 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .281 batting average against him.
+- In three games this season, the 34-year-old has put up an ERA of 5.14, with 12.2 strikeouts per nine innings.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.